Jesus said, ‘Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.’ Matthew 19:14

 The Early Years team have meetings and daily conversations to discuss planning, individual children, judgements and next steps for learning.
 Staff also discuss any changes that need to be made and how to implement this.

 Whilst being with the children in the areas of provision staff carry out observations.
-‘Wow’ moments are captured using our online learning journey (2Simple) The children’s achievements are shared throughout the year with parents so they can see their child’s progress.
+‘Wow’ moments are captured to place in a wow book.
+The children’s achievements are shared throughout the year with parents so they can see their child’s progress.

 To prepare our children for their journey into Year 1 we have discussions about any worries or concerns that they might have and also about how exciting it is and how much they are looking forward to moving on.
 We have transition days where they are able to see their new classroom and meet the staff that will be in their new class.